barathprathosh/erpnext_ai_chat/README.md

 6. **Start chatting!**
    - Click the **"AI Assistant"** button in the navbar
+   - Type or click 🎤 to use **voice input**
    - Ask: "Show me pending sales orders"

 ## 💡 Example Queries

+### 🎤 Voice or Type - Your Choice!

+Click the microphone button and speak, or type your queries:

 ### Sales & Orders
 ```